programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

     ggplot(eudata_perc, aes(x = eu, y = perc)) +
        geom_col()

-{% include figure.html filename="plot-2-1.png" alt="Bar graph showing that the percetnage of EU sister countries is vastly larger than those for non-EU countries" alt="Bar graph showing that the percetnage of EU sister countries is vastly larger than those for non-EU countries" caption="Figure 2: EU vs Non-EU Sister Cities Percentages" %}
+{% include figure.html filename="plot-2-1.png" alt="Bar graph showing that the percetnage of EU sister countries is vastly larger than those for non-EU countries" caption="Figure 2: EU vs Non-EU Sister Cities Percentages" %}

 Although this graph is a good start, we can still not compare countries easily.
 Ideally we want a bar for each country.
 To do this, we will pass